dotlang/language/README.md

 2. If you query a map for something which does not exist, it will return `nothing`.
 3. You can explicitly state type of a map literal like example 4.
 4. You can use prefix or suffix notation to read from map (Example 2).
+5. You can use map name as a lambda and use chain operator to read or write values (Example 5).
+For more information refer to operators and lambda sections.
+6. map is not a function.
+It acts like a function when reading or writing data.

 ## Type alias